sonertari/PFRE/README.md

 Here are the basic steps to obtain a working PFRE installation:

-- Install OpenBSD 7.6, perhaps on a VM.
+- Install OpenBSD 7.7, perhaps in a VM.
-- Install PHP 8.3.11, php-pcntl, and php-cgi.
+- Install PHP 8.4.5, php-pcntl, and php-cgi.
 - Copy the files in PFRE src folder to /var/www/htdocs/pfre/.
 - Configure httpd.conf for PFRE.
 - Create admin and user users, and set their passwords.